winstonlarson/old_website/portfolio.md

 ####Mechanical engineering
 + [Unmanned underwater vehicles and disruptive innovation:](#uuv) Demonstrating the financial and strategic value of unmanned underwater vehicles (UUVs) and how they are disrupting traditional naval power
 + [Portable controls experiments:](#portable) Developing a series of portable lab experiences for undergraduate mechatronics and controls courses
-+ [Bio-mimetic robotic stingray:](#stingray) Designing, manufacturing, programming, and testing a small under-actuated stingray robot
++ [Bio-mimetic underwater robotics:](#stingray) Designing, manufacturing, programming, and testing small under-actuated stingray and salamander robots

 ****